 There are other factors which also hamper advocacy and awareness.
 I shared an opinion piece published in Forensic Scholars Today which explored this topic FASD Prevention: Why are we still struggling?

-Until we get to a place where FASD is recognized, we have International FASDay on September 9 to unite us in sending our messages about FASD around the globe.
+And while it is too early to tell if anything will happen, and until we get to a place where FASD is recognized, we have International FASDay on September 9 to unite us in sending our messages about FASD around the globe.

 And although not everyone agrees, wearing red shoes, as part of the Red Shoes Rock Awareness Movement, unites us and makes us visible.

 No, we are not at a place where Fetal Alcohol Spectrum Disorder is being addressed appropriately but many communities are making progress.
-However to make big change we need lobby groups, advocacy groups and legislative or policy makers on board.
+However to make big change we need more lobby groups, advocacy groups and legislative or policy makers on board.
 Yes, it’s been 45 years since FASD was named, but change takes time.
 And FASD has so many aspects to it, that unfortunately this change will take more time.
 We need a tipping point – the critical point in a situation, process, or system beyond which a significant and often unstoppable effect or change takes place.

 Here is another great resource, which captures 10 years of the province of British Columbia’s strategy.
 This would be an excellent blueprint to use since BC introduced its FASD strategy in 2003, and has a history.
 Fetal Alcohol Spectrum Disorder: Building on Strengths 2008-2018 a provincial plan for British Columbia.